Smoke alarms or detectors work even when you cannot smell smoke. Tips for proper use include:

 - Do not touch matches, lighters, or candles.
 Tell an adult right away if you see any of these items.

 - Do not cook without asking an adult first.

 - Never play with electrical cords or stick anything into a socket.

-DO NOT allow children to handle or play with fireworks.
-Many places in the U.S. do not permit lighting fireworks in residential areas.
+Do not allow children to handle or play with fireworks.
+Many places in the United States do not permit lighting fireworks in residential areas.
 Go to public displays if your family wants to enjoy fireworks.